scaleway/api.scaleway.com/contents/security.md

 Create a new security group

 The response is an object that has a key called `security_group`.
-This key contain a standard `security_group` object.
+This key contains a standard `security_group` object.

 + Attributes
     + organization: `000a115d-2852-4b0a-9ce8-47f1134ba95a` (required, string) - Organization unique identifier